Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis | Sports-Games

 Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis

-I've got two more tournaments (Cincinnati and the U.S. Open)left before I can go home."
+I've got two more tournaments left before I can go home," he said, referring to Cincinnati and the U.S. Open.
 BIG SERVERS The two big servers pounded away at each other on Centre Court with Hurkacz blasting 20 aces and Kyrgios hitting back with 19 in a contest that produced two breaks, both going to the Pole in the final set.
 What had been a tight contest suddenly turned in the third when Hurkacz, helped by a pair of Kyrgios double faults, secured the first break.

-Nick Kyrgios's nine-match winning streak ended in the Canadian Masters semi-finals when eighth-seeded Pole Hubert Hurkacz blasted his way to a 7-6(4) 6-7(5) 6-1 victory on Friday.
+Nick Kyrgios's nine-match winning streak ended in the Canadian Masters quarter-finals when eighth-seeded Pole Hubert Hurkacz blasted his way to a 7-6(4) 6-7(5) 6-1 victory on Friday.

-Enjoying a superb run of form, the loss was Kyrgios's first since falling to Novak Djokovic in the Wimbledon final.
-Since then the 27-year-old has been on a roll, including a title at the Citi Open, before running into Hurkacz who improved his record to 2-0 against the Australian following a three sets win earlier this year in the Halle semi-finals.
+Enjoying a superb run of form, Kyrgios suffered his first loss since falling to Novak Djokovic in the Wimbledon final.
+The 27-year-old's run included a title at the Citi Open, before he ran into Hurkacz, who improved his record to 2-0 against the Australian, following a three-sets win earlier this year in the Halle semi-finals.

 "Nick has been playing really unbelievable throughout the past few months," said Hurkacz.
 "Battling against him, it's very challenging, but it's also fun.
 "He can make every single shot.
 He doesn't really have that many weaknesses, if any.
 I was just trying to serve good and stay aggressive."

-"I honestly don't care," said the Australian, adding that he would head to Cincinnati as soon as possible where he will continue his build-up to the U.S. Open.
+"I honestly don't care," said the Australian, adding that he would head to Cincinnati as soon as possible, where he will continue his build-up to the U.S. Open.
 "I've been away from home, away from my mum, away from my dad.
 "They're not very well at the moment.
 So I don't really care about 'no winning streak'.
-I've got two more tournaments (Cincinnati and the U.S. Open)left before I can go home."
+I've got two more tournaments left before I can go home," he said, referring to Cincinnati and the U.S. Open.

 BIG SERVERS The two big servers pounded away at each other on Centre Court with Hurkacz blasting 20 aces and Kyrgios hitting back with 19 in a contest that produced two breaks, both going to the Pole in the final set.